MJstephenson/Shopping-app/TESTING.md

 	- Speed and Load Testing: Tools like PageSpeed Insights or GTmetrix to check page load times and optimize where necessary.
 	- Scalability Testing: Assess how the site handles increased traffic or usage.

-Regression Testing:

-After implementing fixes or updates, ensure that previous features and functionalities still work as intended.
-This prevents new changes from breaking existing features.

-Documentation and Logs:

-Maintain records of testing procedures, results, and any bugs encountered along with their resolutions.
-This helps demonstrate a systematic approach to testing and problem-solving.
-User Feedback Incorporation:

-If applicable, mention how user feedback has been taken into account and implemented to enhance the user experience.

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

 ## Code Validation

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-START OF NOTES (to be deleted)

-Use the space to discuss code validation for any of your own code files (where applicable).
-You are not required to validate external libraries/frameworks, such as imported Bootstrap, Materialize, Font Awesome, etc.

-**IMPORTANT**: You must provide a screenshot for each file you validate.

-**PRO TIP**: Always validate the live site pages, not your local code.
-There could be subtle/hidden differences.

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

 ### HTML